ddiera/TFM_speedmod/README.md

 1, For animation speed changes copy and change sharedassets0.assets and select the "Slow" option on the settings panel in-game.
 2, For turning off confirmation popups copy and change Assembly-CSharp.dll and toggle off "Confirmation Popup" in Settings

-(note: certain kinds of game-essential notifications still activate - e.g: opponent forfeit, local game player turn phase, etc)
+(note: certain kinds of game-essential notifications still activate - e.g: opponent forfeit, local game player handover, etc)

+DISCLAIMER:
+By installing this mod you will no longer be able to exploit the Protected Habitat bug, consider this the blood-price to pay if you want to use the mod. ;)
+If you are the type of player who enjoys playing dirty you shouldn't be using this mod in the first place.

 Known issues:
 -------------